spreian/spreian/README.md

 In 2024, I achieved the qualification to act as managing director under trade law for medicinal products and medical devices ('Gewerberechtlicher Geschäftsführer Arzneimittel/Medizinprodukte').

 Recently I started my own business as a GDP & GMP Consultant and Freelance Data Analyst.
-I build scalable, inspection-ready Quality Systems in GxP.
+I support companies building scalable, inspection-ready Quality Systems in GxP.

 <!---